aquilesC/aquiles.me/content/how to remember what to link.md

 Sometimes links are single-worded, in which case it is easy to do it right.
 For example, I can link to the name of a program, or a very specific concept.
 But for general ideas, or longer sentences, then it can become slightly more complicated.

-I have seen what [[Andy Matuschack]] does in his [notes](https://notes.andymatuschak.org/About_these_notes), and I can tell that a lot happens because of him remembering that he already wrote something down and forces the link to those notes.
+I have seen what [[Andy Matuschak]] does in his [notes](https://notes.andymatuschak.org/About_these_notes), and I can tell that a lot happens because of him remembering that he already wrote something down and forces the link to those notes.

 ## This Is Work In Progress
 [[How to build links between notes]] is still [[working in progress]].
 At this stage I was focusing more on creating a base set of knowledge notes and an emergent [[taxonomy]], and can revisit the status later.